Fujiwara16/Fujiwara16/README.md

 - 👯 I’m looking to collaborate on **Open source projects**

-- 👨‍💻 All of my projects are available at [https://portfoliokira.netlify.app/](https://portfoliokira.netlify.app/)
+- 👨‍💻 All of my experiences are available at [https://portfoliokira.netlify.app/](https://portfoliokira.netlify.app/)

 - 💬 Ask me about **Flutter, iOS, Backend, DevOps, AWS**

-- 🔖 My articles on engineering problems and their solutions [Medium](https://medium.com/@nijmehar16)
+- 🔖 You can read my articles on engineering problems and their solutions at [Medium](https://medium.com/@nijmehar16)

 - 📫 How to reach me **Nijmehar16@gmail.com**